Azure/dotnet-template-azure-iot-edge-module/README.md

       https://api.nuget.org/v3/index.json
   2.  https://www.nuget.org/api/v2/ [Disabled]
       https://www.nuget.org/api/v2/
-  3. AzureIoTEdgeModuleGenerator [Enabled]
+  3. AzureIoTEdgeModule [Enabled]
       https://www.myget.org/F/dotnet-template-azure-iot-edge-module/api/v2
 ```

 Install the nuget package:
 ```
-nuget install Azure.IoT.Edge.Module.Generator
+nuget install Azure.IoT.Edge.Module
 ```
-You will get a new folder with name *Azure.IoT.Edge.Module.Generator.0.0.1*, check out the content in this folder, run dotnet command to install the template with correct path:
+You will get a new folder with name *Azure.IoT.Edge.Module.0.0.1*, check out the content in this folder, run dotnet command to install the template with correct path:

 ```
-dotnet new -i <.\Azure.IoT.Edge.Module.Generator.0.0.1\dotnet-template-azure-iot-edge-module\CSharp\>
+dotnet new -i <.\Azure.IoT.Edge.Module.0.0.1\dotnet-template-azure-iot-edge-module\CSharp\>
 ```
 You could find our template with short name *aziotedgemodule* in the output: